 Earn-A-Bike Program: Forgo a parking permit for at least two years and earn a $400 bike shop voucher! • UofL

 students, faculty or staff who are willing to waive the right to a UofL

 parking permit for at least two years are eligible to receive a

-$400 voucher to an area bike shop! • Applications for the program are accepted through the end of the first week of classes each Fall. • Vouchers are non-transferable and have no cash value, but can be used to purchase a bike or fix one up and equip it for year-round commuting with helmet, lock, lights, rack, bags, basket, clothing, tools, spare parts, etc. • Full details and application here.
+$400 voucher to an area bike shop! • Applications for the program are accepted throughout the summer and vouchers are distributed at mandatory safety and orientation sessions held at the start of each Fall semester. • Vouchers are non-transferable and have no cash value, but can be used to purchase a bike or fix one up and equip it for year-round commuting with helmet, lock, lights, rack, bags, basket, clothing, tools, spare parts, etc. • Full details and application here.

 Eligible vanpoolers include anyone who is willing to share a ride, works fairly regular hours and drives at least 30 miles roundtrip to their worksite.

 Vanpool drivers are volunteers who are part of the commute.
 In exchange for driving, they receive credit for the days they drive.
 If a driver drives 75% or more of the commuting days per month, they receive their commute for free.
 Drivers are responsible for completing and submitting monthly paperwork to Ticket To Ride, making sure the vehicle is maintained and coordinating with Ticket To Ride staff, as needed.
 Drivers must be at least 25 years old and approved by the vanpool insurance provider.

 Vanpool passengers pay a monthly fare based on three operating costs (maintenance, insurance and fuel) which are then divided by the number of passengers.
 Insurance is $150/month/vehicle, maintenance is $0.21/mile/month and fuel costs are charged to a fleet credit card provided to the driver.
 Sample Vanpool Fares:

 Average Daily Roundtrip Mileage